ONE LINE BIO: A former teacher, Sandy now writes historical fiction for the 8- 14-year-old and fantasy under S. L. Carlson for the 12+ reader.

 What I like best is learning new things…and then sharing them them others, like you.

 Sandy Carlson was born in Michigan and grew up in Ohio as the middle child.
 She graduated from Bowling Green State University (OH) in education and taught 1st, 2nd, and 5th grades, as well as special education (K-8) and literacy (K-3).
 She received her master’s degree in guidance and counseling from University of Wisconsin – Platteville, and following graduation married her hero, a Wisconsin boy, thinking she’d live in Wisconsin for the rest of her life.
 Six months later, they moved to Illinois.
 Later they moved to Iowa, then to New York, then South Dakota, and now back to Michigan.
-They have two grown sons who are also her heroes, and a cutie-patootie grandchild.
+They have two grown sons who are also her heroes, and three cutie-patootie grandkids.

-Sandy is a long-time member of SCBWI.
+Sandy is a member of SCBWI.
 She’s been published in magazines, ezines, and newspapers, as well as two anthologies.
 She’s published three Michigan historical fictions for the 8-12 year old reader with more in the works, and fantasies for the 10-14 year old, again, with more to come.

 She has gone on bison round-ups, outrun wildfires, hiked in deserts, climbed mountains, and swum in oceans.
 She now combines her love of teaching, writing, having adventures, and learning history to do school visits and a story-building writing workshop.
 She also speaks at writers conferences and other venues.